/>Eating Habits of Americans, now more than ever, recognize the need to change the way they eat.

 Despite this desire to take the necessary steps, 63 percent indicated they still struggle with the eating habits.

-When it comes to specific reasons behind the difficulty in changing cooking and eating habits.
-70 percent of respondents believed eating healthier will prevent them from enjoying their favorite foods.
+When it comes to specific reasons behind the difficulty in changing cooking and eating habits, 70 percent of respondents believed eating healthier will prevent them from enjoying their favorite foods.

 Look At The Reality Of The Eating Habits How Much Time They Consumed

-Then followed by a belief that eating healthy takes too much time (59 percent) and a fear that choosing healthy foods will change the taste of what they eat (51 percent).
+Then followed by a belief that eating healthy takes too much time (59 percent) and fear that choosing healthy foods will change the taste of what they eat (51 percent).

-“Americans today are really open to the bits of advice and solutions on how they can improve their eating habits and live longer healthier lives.
+“Americans today are open to the bits of advice and solutions on how they can improve their eating habits and live longer healthier lives.

-While the majority of us desire improved health and wellness, we all know it’s tough to break everyday patterns that require giving up our favorite foods, said Crystal Harrell, Ph.D., Procter & Gamble Health Sciences Institute.
+While the majority of us desire improved health and wellness, we all know it’s tough to break normal patterns that require giving up our favorite foods, said Crystal Harrell, Ph.D., Procter & Gamble Health Sciences Institute.